univ-of-utah-marriott-library-apple/display_manager/README.md

 #### Outset

-Perhaps you're managing several wall-mounted Apple TVs that are flipped upside-down, and you'd like them to automatically display tvOS right-side-up.
+Perhaps you're managing several wall-mounted monitors that are flipped upside-down, and you'd like them to automatically display tvOS right-side-up.
 You could save the following script to `/usr/local/outset/boot-every/flip.sh`:

 ```
 displayManager.py rotate set 180